-Active labor usually occurs after the cervix dilates to ≥ 4 cm.
-Normally, cervical dilation and descent of the head into the pelvis proceed at a rate of at least 1 cm/h and more quickly in multiparous women.
+Cervical dilation usually accelerates after going from ≥ 4 to 6 cm (1 General reference Protracted labor is abnormally slow cervical dilation or fetal descent during active labor.
+Diagnosis is clinical.
+Treatment is with oxytocin, operative vaginal delivery, or cesarean delivery... read more ).
+Normally, cervical dilation and descent of the head into the pelvis proceed at a rate of at least 1 cm/hour and more quickly in multiparous women.

-Another cause is uterine contractions that are too weak or infrequent (hypotonic uterine dysfunction) or, occasionally, too strong or close together (hypertonic uterine dysfunction).
+Another cause of protracted labor is uterine contractions that are too weak or infrequent (hypotonic uterine dysfunction) or, occasionally, too strong or close together (hypertonic uterine dysfunction).

 Diagnosis is often based on response to treatment.

 Sometimes operative delivery if the 2nd stage of labor is prolonged

 Cesarean delivery for fetopelvic disproportion or intractable hypotonic dysfunction